 Global Health Advocacy Project

-The Global Health Advocacy Project (GHAP) functions to support a healthy Jamaican population by reducing obesity through public and policy maker awareness around healthy eating and related policy change.
-The project supports government and civil society actions to raise awareness among the public and policy makers of the health impact of sugar consumption and policy priorities to reduce consumption.
+The Global Health Advocacy Project (GHAP) is a food policy programme that supports a healthy Jamaican population by reducing obesity through public and policymaker awareness around healthy eating and related policy change.
+The project supports government and civil society actions to raise awareness among the public and policymakers of the health impact of overconsumption of foods high in added sugars, saturated and trans fats, and salt/sodium, and policy priorities to reduce consumption.
 The GHAP benefits from committed collaboration with the Ministry of Health and Wellness, Jamaica and between non-governmental organizations, civil society groups and medical organizations in Jamaica.

-The main aims of the GHAP are to increase public support for obesity and NCD prevention policies through advocacy campaigns and build support of policy makers and key stakeholders to implement policy reforms to support health including sugary drinks tax, FOP warning labelling, restriction of marketing of unhealthy foods and beverages to children and a comprehensive school nutrition policy.
+The main aims of the GHAP are to increase public support for obesity and NCD prevention policies through advocacy campaigns and build support of policymakers and key stakeholders to implement policy reforms to support health including Front-of-Package Warning Labelling (FOPWL), restriction of the marketing of unhealthy foods and beverages to children, a comprehensive school nutrition policy and a sugary drinks tax.

 Recognizing February as Heart Month, the Heart Foundation of Jamaica (HFJ) is launching a new phase of its ongoing obesity prevention media campaign on February 22.
 The campaign is calling for action to support the health of Jamaican children by way of supporting a sugary drinks tax, which can help reduce children and adult consumption … Continue reading 81% of Jamaicans Support a Tax on Sugary Drinks if Revenue Supports Childhood Obesity Prevention Programmes